 - Value Capture believes that safety/quality, cost and time do not need to be traded off against one another to produce improved results in each dimension.
 The triangle below is meant to represent what is possible with a CEO leading the organizational development.

 Great organizations benefit from an understanding that enormous energy can be released in a workforce when everyone is united behind an unarguable goal that is values based, and everyone agrees on a way to achieve that goal.
 Eliminating worker injuries as an unarguable goal basically translates into “no employee should ever get hurt in our hospital.”
 Another benefit of a theoretical limit goal is that it creates a healthy tension in the organization that can be the basis of continuous improvement.

 By stating that “we will do everything in our collective power to ensure that no one in our organization will be harmed” a determined CEOs can ‘jump start’ an internal revolution toward that goal.

-The following graph depicts how Alcoa, led by Value Capture’s Non-Executive Chairman, Paul O’Neill, simultaneously decreased lost work days (employee harm) and significantly increased the market capitalization (total value of the company).
+The following graph depicts how Alcoa, when led by Paul O’Neill, Sr. (deceased, April 18, 2020), simultaneously decreased lost work days (employee harm) and significantly increased the market capitalization (total value of the company).

 - The basic framework of the system includes:

 A theoretical limit goal of 0 incidents